Engineering Campus Visits

 If you have not received a response from your visit submission, we recommend checking your email spam folder in case the visit submission confirmation email was sorted there.

-To develop the most appropriate and personalized schedule for your visit, we prefer to have a week’s notice for planning.
-We cannot guarantee availability of requested appointments if the Plan A Visit Form is submitted less than a week before the requested visit date.
+To develop the most appropriate and personalized schedule for your visit, we prefer to have a two week’s notice for planning.
+We cannot guarantee availability of requested appointments if the Plan A Visit Form is submitted less than two weeks before the requested visit date.

 Your visit schedule will be emailed to all the email addresses listed on the visit submission form within one to two weeks of your visit date, depending on the timeframe of your submission.
 We plan visits with the College of Engineering in order of visit date and then order of visit request form submission for each visit date.
 Our visit dates do fill up quickly.
 We recommend submitting the Plan A Visit Form as soon as possible once you have chosen a visit date.
 The Plan A Visit Form will be updated as visit days become unavailable for new submissions.